kquinsland/hidrate-spark-qi-charging/README.md

 - [ ] Share your modification results!
 If you happen to pull this off, [please let me](https://github.com/kquinsland/hidrate-spark-qi-charging/discussions) know how well it's working out!

+> **Warning**
+> If all was done correctly, the two small pins on the top of the puck can _also_ still be used for charging. 🚨🚨 **DO NOT USE USB CHARGING AND WIRELESS CHARGING AT THE SAME TIME!** 🚨🚨

 ## License

 Unless otherwise explicitly mentioned, everything in this repo is licensed under [CC NCSA 4.0 license terms](https://creativecommons.org/licenses/by-nc-sa/4.0/) as explained in the [LICENSE.md](LICENSE.md) file.
 In short:

 - Modifications need to be attributed back to me / this repo.
 Your modifications must also be distributed under the CC NCSA 4.0 license terms.
-- No commercial use permitted
+- No commercial use permitted.